High-Priority Expected Waiting Times in the Delayed Accumulating Priority Queue with Applications to Health Care KPIs: Introduction

 \section{Introduction}

 \emph{Accumulating priority queues} (\apqname{}s) are a class of queueing disciplines in which waiting customers accrue credit over time at class-dependent rates.
 By convention, the highest priority customers belong to \classname{}-1, and they accumulate credit at the highest rate.
 At service completion instants, the customer present with the greatest amount of accumulated credit is the next one selected for service.
-These are especially useful in highly congested systems, where \lowname{} customers can have extremely long wait times under a strict priority regime, as there will almost always be at least one \highname{} customer in system.
+These are especially useful in highly congested systems when even a moderate proportion of the arrival load is due to \highname{} customers, since with high probability there will be least one \highname{} customer in system and thus \lowname{} customers can have extremely long wait times under a strict priority regime.

 \apqname{}s are well-understood theoretically, beginning with the derivation of the M/G/1 waiting times for all classes in \citet{stanford14apq}.
 Further extensions include preemptive service \citep{fajardo15preemptive}, nonlinear priority accumulation \citep{li17nonlinear}, hard upper limits on waiting time \citep{cildoz19apqh}, and applications to COVID-19 policies \citep{oz20covid}.
 Most relevant to the present work is \citet{mojalal19dapq}, in which for the first time, not all classes accumulate priority credit starting from their arrival instant.
 Instead, while the higher of two classes starts to accrue credit immediately, customers from the lower of the two classes only do so after a fixed period of initial delay.
 For this reason, \citeauthor{mojalal19dapq} named this the \emph{delayed accumulating priority queue}.